ronkow/python-for-data-practitioners/README.md

 After that, type (or modify, if you like) and run the code to build your muscle memory.

 ### WHERE DO I RUN PYTHON CODE?

+Software for writing and running code are called Integrated Development Environments (IDE).
+For beginners in Python, we recommend [Jupyter-Lab](https://jupyter.org).
+For ease of environment management, we recommend [conda](https://docs.conda.io/en/latest/)